UncleSam1966/VipAccess_GUI/README.md

 	vipaccess provision -o ~/.vipaccess

 This file is created with read/write permissions only for the current user.
+Make it readonly for all to preserve the Token ID in case of accidental overwrites.

+	chmod -w ~/.vipaccess

 ## Create/download the files for the VipAccess GUI